vernemq/vernemq/README.md

 [VerneMQ](https://vernemq.com) if you require more information on the available commercial [support options](https://vernemq.com/services.html).

-## Community Release Schedule
+## VerneMQ Release Schedule

-Next major release: not yet scheduled.

-Minor releases: At the end of March, July and November (every 4th month).
+VerneMQ releases will be annonced based on bugfixes and features.

-Bugfix releases: Usually a bugfix release is released between minor releases or if there's an urgent bugfix pending.
+Usually a bugfix release will be cut between minor releases or if there's an urgent bugfix pending.

-Custom release cycles and releases are available for commercial users.
+Custom releases can be offered for commercial users.

 ## Quick Start